Skip to main content

 Bear in mind that it is good to wait.
 For after this period we will receive what we have longed for in faith.
 In the book, Dancing with God, Irene Alexander explains that ‘our longing originates in God.
 He placed this longingness in our hearts.
 And his true desire is to respond to us.’[4]
 The longing for connection, to be recognized and valued comes from God.
 Avoid wrestling with envy’s painful grip.
 Besides, the Lord who has placed the desire to wait for the right person is also the One who can meet all our expectations.
 Singles are called to endure- for no miner endures to go beneath the surface who cannot found a treasure that satisfies.

 Single person is ought to wait in full reverence to God.
 The service from a true and enduring heart is precious in his eyes.
 It is louder than our most deafening shout of praise – and more impressive than our most humble entreat.
 The Lord knows that we are searching for a treasure- the man or woman of our dreams.
 In fact, he deeply acknowledges this feeling; “I want you to be free from all anxiety.
 The man who is not married can spend his time working for the Lord and pleasing Him” (I Cor.
 7:32).[5]
-Once a heart is fixed in the business of the King, the misery in waiting will completely vanished.
+Once a heart is fixed in the business of the King, the misery in waiting will completely be vanished.
 The more we work, we just work.
-But the more we pray and serve God works.
+But the more we pray and serve, God works.
 In the journal “Answered Prayer” published by Christian Broadcasting Network; “As you commit your requests to Him, believe that His will is being done according to the greatness of His power and wisdom.
 Don’t underestimate God’s ability to make a way for you when one doesn’t seem possible.
 With your limited understanding and abilities, we often forget His boundless wisdom and power, Ask in faith and be like Abraham when you pray (Romans 4:20, 21).”[6]

 In the movie “Karate Kid” starring Jackie Chan and Jaden Smith, I first heard this popular quote: “Being still and doing nothing are two different things - Life can knock us down, but we can choose whether or not we get back up.”[7]
 Therefore, when God placed us into His waiting room, we are not obliged to do anything; we have to be convinced that He only want us to be still in order for Him to work well.
 Take note, the most significant yet invisible action here is to entrust Him the doing; in this way we can cooperate in His plans and timing.
 Understand that waiting in this context is also an action word.
 Stillness of a soul is a grandiose act of faith.